Porton Down: Post First World War

 In 1919, the War Office set up the Holland Committee to consider the future of chemical warfare and defence.
 By 1920, the Cabinet agreed to the committee's recommendation that work would continue at Porton Down.
 From that date a slow permanent building programme began, coupled with the gradual recruitment of civilian scientists.
 By 1922, there were 380 servicemen, 23 scientific and technical civil servants, and 25 "civilian subordinates".
+In 1923 the newly formed Silver Star Motor Services started a bus service to link Salisbury and Porton Down.
 By 1925, the civilian staff had doubled.

 By 1926, the chemical defence aspects of Air Raid Precautions (ARP) for the civilian population was added to the Station's responsibilities.
 In 1929 the Royal Engineers Experimental Station became the Chemical Warfare Experimental Station (CWES) (1929–1930), and in 1930 the Chemical Defence Experimental Station (CDES) (1930–1948).
 In 1930, Britain ratified the 1925 Geneva Protocol with reservations, which permitted the use of chemical warfare agents only in retaliation.
 By 1938, the international situation was such that the Cabinet authorised offensive chemical warfare research and development and the production of war reserve stocks of chemical warfare agents by the chemical industry.
 This included conducting chemical warfare trials, known as the Rawalpindi experiments, on servicemen in the British Indian Army to test the effects of mustard gas.

 Second World War

 During the Second World War, research at CDES concentrated on chemical weapons such as nitrogen mustard.
 As Allied armies penetrated Germany, they discovered operational stockpiles of munitions and weapons that contained new chemical warfare agents, including highly toxic organophosphorous nerve agents such as sarin, unknown to Britain and the Allies at the time.

 To examine biological weapons, a highly secret separate department, called the Biology Department, Porton (BDP), was established within CDES in 1940, under veteran microbiologist Paul Fildes.
 Its focus included anthrax and botulinum toxin, and in 1942 it infamously carried out tests of an anthrax bio-weapon at Gruinard Island.
 In 1946, it was renamed the Microbiological Research Department (MRD) and, in 1957, the Microbiological Research Establishment (MRE).

 The Common Cold Unit (CCU) was sometimes confused with the MRE, with which it occasionally collaborated but was not officially connected.
-The CCU was located at Harvard Hospital, Harnham Down, on the west side of Salisbury.
+The CCU was at Harvard Hospital, Harnham Down, on the west side of Salisbury.